awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 ### Step 1: Create and Configure a CloudFront Distribution for Live Video<a name="live-streaming-with-mediapackage-create-dist"></a>

-Complete the following procedure to set up a CloudFront distribution for the live video channel that you created with AWS Elemental MediaPackage<a name="live-streaming-with-mediapackage-create-dist-procedure"></a>
+Complete the following procedure to set up a CloudFront distribution for the live video channel that you created with MediaPackage<a name="live-streaming-with-mediapackage-create-dist-procedure"></a>

 **To create a web distribution for your live video channel**